telerik/blazor-docs/knowledge-base/grid-default-value-for-new-row.md

 ---
 title: Setting default values in new row
-description: How to set default values in a new grid row
+description: How to set default values in a new grid row.
 type: how-to
 page_title: Set default values in new row
 slug: grid-kb-default-value-for-new-row